 It’s usually just a couple of quid for a bag of chestnuts.
 It’s nice to slow down for a few minutes to tuck into a few of these while soaking up the evening atmosphere.

 If you’ve read our blog posts in the past you’ll know that we’re big fans of Stokes Tea & Coffee, one of Lincoln’s oldest and best-loved local businesses.
-Stokes are always heavily involved in the Lincoln Christmas Market, and this year they’ll be one of of the event’s official partners.
+Stokes are always heavily involved in the Lincoln Christmas Market.

 Tapas from the fabulous Olé Olé